NCSU-Libraries/vizstudio_presentations/README.md

 ### Zones

 The default CSS uses a 12-zone grid, with each zone being 1280 pixels wide.
-Other grid configurations are available - see below.
+Other configurations are available by spanning zones - see below.

-Each zone is absolutely positioned on the display.

 ![12-zone grid](/media/images/readme/12-grid.png "12-zone grid")

 #### Spanning zones

-To extend the width of a zone to span zones to its right, use the classes `span-2` through `span-12` as required.
-Remember that the appropriate position class must still be included.

-The image below shows a few examples of combining position and span classes to create different layouts.
+The width of a zone can be extended to span zones to its right.
+The image below shows a few examples of spanning zones to create different layouts.
 Many other combinations are possible.

 ![12-zone grid layout examples](/media/images/readme/12-grid-span.png "12-zone grid layout examples")